 How to Run No-Bot Meetings on Mac (Without Losing the Notes)

-"Could you stop inviting that meeting bot from the next call?"
+"Could you stop inviting that meeting bot to my calls?"
 During a one-on-one last month, a junior team member said exactly that.
-We had introduced tl;dv six months ago, and I thought it was a great win.
+We'd rolled out tl;dv six months earlier, and I thought it was a great win.
 But the people actually in the meetings were quietly saying they felt watched.

-You are not the only manager facing this.
-Bot-based AI note takers are convenient, but young staff or external clients often push back, so you end up disabling the bot for the important calls and falling back to manual notes.
-The quality of your meeting record drops, and the original problem comes back.
+You're not the only manager facing this.
+Bot-based AI note-takers are convenient, but junior staff or external clients often push back — so you end up disabling the bot for the important calls and falling back to manual notes.
+The quality of your meeting record drops, and the original problem comes right back.

 This article lays out how to make "no bots in our meetings" an official policy rather than an apology.
 You'll get five ground rules, a scene-by-scene decision table, a tool selection framework, and a four-step rollout plan.
-Going bot-free is a legitimate organizational choice, not just a compromise.
+Going bot-free is a legitimate organizational choice, not just a compromise — and it can be a stronger one than the "always invite the bot" alternative.

 No-bot AI meeting notes?
 Try Qureco

 A Mac-native, device-side tool.
 Nothing appears in the meeting view — recording, AI minutes, and Notion sync all happen on your own laptop.
-We cover it in detail later, but you can try it now if you'd like.
+We cover it in detail later, but you can try it now if you want.

 Why "no AI bot in the meeting" is suddenly on the table